TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-2.markdown

 Let us start with a very simple example.
 Patching can be complex to grasp at the beginning so it is better to learn it with trivial code.
 If you do not have it yet, create the testing environment `mockplayground` with the instruction given in the previous post.

 I want to develop a simple class that returns information about a given file.
-The shall be instantiated with the filename, which can be a relative path.
+The class shall be instantiated with the filename, which can be a relative path.

 For the sake of brevity I will not show you every step of the TDD development of the class.
-Remember that TDD requires you to write a test and then implement the code.
-Sometimes this is too granular, so do not use the TDD rules without thinking.
+Remember that TDD requires you to write a test and then implement the code, but sometimes this could be too fine grained, so do not use the TDD rules without thinking.

 The tests for the initialization of the class are

 ``` python
 from fileinfo import FileInfo